Norbert Gombos

-Norbert Gombos ([ˈnɔrberd ˈɡɔmbɔʂ], Gombos Norbert; born 13 August 1990), occasionally spelled Norbert Gomboš, is a Slovak professional tennis player competing primarily on the ATP Challenger Tour and playing for the Slovakia Davis Cup team.
-He achieved a career-high ATP singles ranking of World No. 80 on 2 October 2017.
-He is currently the No. 2 Slovak tennis player in singles.
+Norbert Gombos ([ˈnɔrberd ˈɡɔmbɔʂ], Gombos Norbert; born 13 August 1990, occasionally spelled Norbert Gomboš) is a Slovak professional tennis player competing primarily on the ATP Challenger Tour.
+He achieved a career-high ATP singles ranking of world No. 80 on 2 October 2017.
+He is currently the No. 3 Slovak tennis player in singles.

 Personal life

 He is a member of the Hungarian community in Slovakia.

 Performance timeline

 Singles

 Current through the 2022 Davis Cup.